MiguelCastillo/bit-bundler/README.md

 - **`exclude`** { Array[string] } - Array of module `ids` to exclude from `bundle`.
 This is used by post processor for features like bundle splitting.
 - **`file`** { { Array[string] : src, string : dest } } - Object with `src` files to bundle and `dest` is where the bundle is to be written to.
 - **`modules`** { Array[object] } - Array of root modules of the module graph.
 These modules have an `id` that are used as keys into the `cache` to get full module objects.
-- **`parts`** { object } - Map of bundle parts pulled out of the main `bundle` in the context.
+- **`shards`** { object } - Map of shards pulled out of the main `bundle` in the context.
 This map will have items created by plugins like [bundle splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) that can extract modules and generate separate bundles.

 > The context is generally used by plugins and post processors such as [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter), [Bitbundler.dest](#bitbundlerdestdestination--function), and [Bitbundler.watch](#bitbundlerwatchcontext-options--context).